 - All visitors must be escorted by (in the immediate company of) a resident of the hall. - Guests will be asked to leave the residence hall if their behavior is disturbing residents. - Residents assume complete responsibility for the action of their guests.
-Make certain that guests are aware of residence hall policies. - Individuals who have been evicted and/or banned from the halls are prohibited from entering the residence halls and are not to be assisted by residents in entering the halls. - Overnight guests may stay in your room with your roommate's permission. - Overnight guests are not allowed to stay for more than one night in a row and not to exceed six nights per month.
-You must confer with your roommate before inviting guests. - Cohabitation in residence hall rooms is not allowed.
+Make certain that guests are aware of residence hall policies. - Individuals who have been evicted and/or banned from the halls are prohibited from entering the residence halls and are not to be assisted by residents in entering the halls. - Cohabitation in residence hall rooms is not allowed.
 Residence hall staff reserves the right to define or limit cohabitation at any time. - Guests under the age of 18 years must be pre-approved with the Residence Hall Directors during regular business hours at least 48 hours prior to arrival.
 All guests pre-approved by the Directors must abide by the curfew laws of the City of Coffeyville.
 These guests must be out of the complexes by midnight weekdays and 2 am weekends. - Overnight and out-of-town guests are permitted in the Residence Halls only with prior approval by the Residence Hall Directors.
 Written approval must be received at least 48 hours prior to arrival.